-How to Make a Traditional Silhouette Drawing
+How to Make a Beautiful Silhouette Drawing

-- A large sheet of white paper
+- 1 sheet White paper

 - Scotch tape

 Tape a large sheet of white paper on the wall.
-Have your subject sit facing sideways on a stool - or any other surface with a low back that will not interfere with your drawing.
+Have your subject sit facing to the side on a stool or any other surface with a low back that will not interfere with your drawing.

-- Using a soft pencil, trace the outline of the shadow onto the paper.
-Don’t stress the details.
-The more you fuss over the drawing, the more likely your subject will move.
+Using a soft pencil, trace the outline of the shadow onto the paper.
+Don’t stress the details—the more you fuss over the drawing, the more likely your subject will move.
 You can always employ a little artistic license to clean up the details later.

-- Remove the paper from the wall.
+Remove the paper from the wall.
 Following your pencil line, use scissors to cut out your subject’s profile, creating a template for your silhouette.

 Using your template, trace the silhouette onto the black or colored paper or cardstock.
 Carefully cut around your drawing, removing the paper from around the outside of the silhouette.
 Glue your finished silhouette to white paper and frame.

-How To Create A Silhouette Portrait from a Photo
+Silhouette Portrait From a Photo

 - A digital camera